About

 My work sits at two intersections: AI agent infrastructure and Solana program engineering.

-On the agent side, I'm building tools like agentgateway (an API gateway for AI agent fleets) and researching coordination primitives that prevent multi-agent deadlocks — the kind of boring, foundational work that makes agents actually reliable in production.
+On the agent side, I've built agentgateway (an API gateway for AI agent fleets), financial-harness (a 12-layer security stack for agents that handle money), a GitHub PR review agent with Gaia (8+ stars), a Minecraft AI agent that navigates and gathers resources autonomously, and the Eliza Firecrawl plugin for web-aware agents.
+I also built the Mother AI coordination agent with CollabLand for multi-agent task orchestration.
+I'm researching coordination primitives that prevent multi-agent deadlocks — the kind of boring, foundational work that makes agents actually reliable in production.

-On the Solana side, I've built Khoai (a barrier options AMM using Pinocchio with zero allocations), tx-indexer (a transaction classification SDK), sol-fuzz (an AI-powered security scanner that finds vulnerabilities in Anchor programs), and contributed to the Solana Foundation's x402-nextjs template and framework-kit for building dApps.
+On the Solana side, I've built Khoai (a barrier options AMM using Pinocchio with zero allocations), tx-indexer (a transaction classification SDK), sol-fuzz (an AI-powered security scanner that finds vulnerabilities in Anchor programs), an on-chain escrow, and contributed to the Solana Foundation's x402-nextjs template and framework-kit for building dApps.

 Background